TheGoatGod/early-survival-mod/README.md

 0.1 implemented-
 * `mods` - Wilderness_Overhaul.
 Wild_Living.
 Cloth_Rollmat.
 More_tea_leaf.
 Rice.
-* `fixes` - fixed a missing comma causing game to crash to me
+* `fixes` - fixed a missing comma causing game to crash to menu
           - fixed no construction group for `plant hedge row`
           - fix for bugs